EhtishamAshraf/turtlebot_slam/README.md

 ## Map creation
 The map of any unknown environment can be created using the gmapping package.
 To create the map, first run the mapping launch file, and then control the robot using the teleop keyboard to explore the environment and generate the map.

+### Note
+1. Map is already created and saved inside the maps folder of the package, so you don't have to recreate the map.
+2. Details about cloning the repository are given at the end of the **readme file**

 To launch the mapping.launch file (you should first navigate inside the launch folder of the package and then, use the following command):
 ```bash
 roslaunch mapping.launch